Glory Glory (football chant)

-"Glory Glory" is a terrace chant sung in association football in the United Kingdom and in other sport.
-It uses the tune of the American Civil War song "The Battle Hymn of the Republic", with the chorus "Glory, Glory, Hallelujah" – the chant replaces "Hallelujah" with the name (or a four-syllable adaptation) of the favoured team.
+"Glory Glory" is a terrace chant song in association football in the United Kingdom and in other sports.
+It uses a popular camp meeting hymn tune of unknown origin that is famously associated with the marching song "John Brown's Body", also The Battle Hymn of the Republic, with the chorus "Glory, Glory, Hallelujah" – the chant replaces "Hallelujah" with the name (or a four-syllable adaptation) of the favoured team.
 The chant's popularity has caused several clubs to release their version as an official team song.

 History

 The Scottish club Hibernian may be the first club to release the song as a single; "Glory, Glory to the Hibees" by Hector Nicol is believed to have been recorded in the late 1950s.
 In English football, Tottenham Hotspur is thought to be the first English club to sing the song as a football chant in 1960 when they prevented Wolves from achieving the double in April 1960, but became a popular chant for the club in 1961.
 Other notable clubs to adopt the song as a football anthem include Leeds United and Manchester United.